 The Calculation Period is from and including the Effective Date of XXXX (Initial Date) to and including the Termination Date of YYYYY (End Date).

-The transaction is for the PJM Demand.

 The price is quoted in US Dollars, which will be the Contractual Currency.

-The Floating Amount shall be the arithmetic average of the hourly PJM Loads during the Calculation Period (the “PJM Demand”).
-The PJM Demand shall be calculated utilizing the hourly integrated loads published by PJM Interconnection, LLC on its official web site currently located at ftp://www.pjm.com/pub/account/loadhryr/index.html, or any successor thereto, under the heading “PJM Hourly Load Data”.
+The Floating Amount shall be the arithmetic average of the hourly PJM loads for Peak hours on each Delivery Day during the Calculation Period.
+The Floating Amount shall be calculated utilizing the hourly integrated loads published by PJM Interconnection, LLC (“PJM”) on its official web site currently located at ftp://www.pjm.com/pub/account/loadhryr/index.html, or any successor thereto, under the heading “PJM Hourly Load Data”.
+The transaction is for on-peak ("Peak") hours on each Delivery Day beginning with the hour ending 0800 (7:00 am) and concluding with the hour ending 2300 (11:00 pm) Eastern Prevailing Time.
+“Delivery Day” means a day during the term of the transaction that is a Monday, Tuesday, Wednesday, Thursday, or Friday, excluding any day that is a NERC holiday.

 The Pay Unit is 10 USD.

-The Maximum Payout Limit is 20000 USD, multiplied by the quantity submitted by the Counterparty via the website.